Skip to content

 Connecting flights in the United States

-The US is another major transit point for global air travel.
-And as the country is so big, flights sometimes have more than 1 connection there.
-If you have a layover(s) in the US, then you will normally have to clear all customs procedures at the first US airport you arrive at.
+The US is a huge country and flights sometimes have more than 1 connection here.
+If you have a connection(s) in the US, then you will normally have to clear immigration, security and customs procedures at the first US airport you arrive at.

 Visas for connecting countries